-The Commonwealth Department of Health oversees this world first public health initiative and has created a website where you can find comprehensive information including:
+The Commonwealth Department of Health and Aged Care has a website where you can find comprehensive information about Australia’s plain packaging laws, including:

-Find out more at the Department of Health and Ageing.
+Find out more from the Department of Health and Aged Care.

-Further information on plain packaging including myths and facts, links to evidence reviews and evaluation of the policy can be found at Cancer Council Victoria.
+Further information on plain packaging including myths and facts, links to evidence reviews and evaluation of the policy can also be found on Cancer Council Victoria’s ‘Plain Facts’ website.

-A number of legal challenges have been instigated against the plain packaging legislation.
-Further information on the constitutional challenge heard by the High Court of Australia, the World Trade Organization challenge and the challenge under a bilateral investment treaty between Australia and Hong Kong can be found at the McCabe Centre for Law and Cancer.
+In the years following its introduction, a number of legal challenges were instigated against the plain packaging legislation.
+Further information on the constitutional challenge heard by the High Court of Australia, the World Trade Organization challenge and the challenge under a bilateral investment treaty between Australia and Hong Kong is available from the McCabe Centre for Law and Cancer